Welcome

 Chancel Repair Liability and Other Property Interests

 Chancel repair liability can affect the value and marketability of a property.
 Lenders may refuse to lend or require indemnity insurance if a risk is identified.
-The liability can also interact with other interests, such as leases or mortgages, and may be relevant when advising on title defects or when drafting special conditions in the contract.
+The liability may also affect:

 Key Point Checklist